Manchester Ship Canal: Financing

-The canal company exhausted its capital of £8 million in four years when only half the construction work was completed.
-To avoid bankruptcy they appealed for funds to Manchester Corporation, which set up a Ship Canal Committee.
-On 9 March 1891, the corporation decided, on the committee's recommendation, to lend the necessary £3 million, to preserve the city's prestige.
+The canal company exhausted its capital of £8 million in four years, by which time only half the construction work was completed.
+In order to avoid bankruptcy it appealed for funds to Manchester Corporation, which set up a Ship Canal Committee.
+The corporation decided on 9 March 1891, on the committee's recommendation, to lend the necessary £3 million, to preserve the city's prestige.
 In return, the corporation was allowed to appoint five of the fifteen members of the board of directors.
 The company subsequently raised its estimates of the cost of completion in September 1891 and again in June 1892.
 An executive committee was appointed as an emergency measure in December 1891, and on 14 October 1892 the Ship Canal Committee resolved to lend a further £1.5 million on condition that Manchester Corporation had an absolute majority on the canal company's board of directors and its various sub-committees.
 The corporation subsequently appointed 11 of the 21 seats, nominated Alderman Sir John Harwood as deputy director of the company, and secured majorities on five of the board's six sub-committees.
-The cost to Manchester Corporation of financing the Ship Canal Company had a significant impact on local taxpayers.
+The cost to Manchester Corporation of financing the Manchester Ship Canal Company had a significant impact on local taxpayers.
 Manchester's municipal debt rose by 67 per cent, resulting in a 26 per cent increase in rates between 1892 and 1895.

 However well this arrangement served the corporation, by the mid-1980s it had become "meaningless".
 Most of the company's shares were controlled by the property developer John Whittaker, and in 1986 the council agreed to give up all but one of its seats in return for a payment of £10 million.
-The deal extricated Manchester Council from a politically difficult conflict of interest, as Whittaker was proposing to develop a large out of town shopping centre on land owned by the Ship Canal Company at Dumplington, the present-day Trafford Centre.
+The deal extricated Manchester Council from a politically difficult conflict of interest, as Whittaker was proposing to develop a large out-of-town shopping centre on land owned by the Ship Canal Company at Dumplington, the present-day Trafford Centre.
 The council opposed the scheme, believing that it would damage the city centre economy, but accepted that it was "obviously in the interests of the shareholders".
 (Note: £7 million was paid in cash and £3 million invested in a joint venture company set up by Whittaker and the council, Ship Canal Developments.
 The object of the new company was to provide resources and development expertise for the regeneration of east Manchester.)